 Summer school fun for kids

 Studies show that children are more likely to be exposed to harmful work when they are out of school.
-Since peak picking season falls during the holidays, one of our long-term partners, Durak Hazelnuts, decided to get creative—teaming up with the governor of İkizce district to launch the “Each Child a World” summer school program.
-Math, science, and other core subjects are taught, but fun learning techniques, as well as sports and creative activities (like making chocolates) keep students coming back for more.
-“For children, a day without reading and playing games is a lost day” says teacher Damlanur Pıçak.
+Since peak picking season falls during the holidays, two of our long-term company partners, Durak Hazelnuts and Balsu, decided to get creative—both launching their own summer school programs for the children of seasonal workers.
+Core subjects like math and science are taught, but fun is also top of the agenda with plenty of time made for sports and creative activities, like making chocolates.
+“For children, a day without reading and playing games is a lost day” says one of the teachers Damlanur Pıçak.